-The interactions related to location management functions between the VAL server(s) and the location management server are supported by LM-S reference point.
+The interactions related to location management functions between the VAL client(s)/VAL server(s) and the location management server are supported by LM-S reference point.
 This reference point is an instance of CAPIF-2 reference point as specified in 3GPP TS 23.222 [8].

 LM-S reference point is used by the VAL server to request and receive location information from location management server.
 The LM-S reference point shall use SIP-1 and SIP-2 reference points for subscription/notification related signalling.
 And for transport and routing of location management related signalling LM-S reference point uses the HTTP-1 and HTTP-2 signalling control plane reference points.